olateekay/DevOps-excercise/README.md

 **Challenges**
 - I had challenges running the playbooks from the Vagrantfile, Error: connection refused
 - Nginx not getting restarted via ansible: ansible is somehow skipping the restart nginx command
+- I could not come up with an automated test to test the app and loadbalancer

 **Remarks**